mattellquist/gimikbugs.github.io/_writeups/traverxec.md

 ![Metasploit-Shell](/images/traverxec/meta-shell.png)

 ---
-# Stabelize Shell
+# Stabilize Shell
 Let's move forward with our manual shell.
-But first, we need to stabelize it.
+But first, we need to stabilize it.
 I don't know about you, but I can't live without TAB auto-cmplete!

 The target machine is Linux, so it *SHOULD* have `Python` installed, but lets check anyway.
 ```bash